 Flavorful North Indian Dry Potato and Pea Curry Recipe

-Be sure to watch the video at the bottom of this post to follow along so you can see how easy it is to make your new favourite Indian potato and pea curry!
+Be sure to watch the video at the bottom to follow along so you can see how easy it is to make your new favorite Indian potato and pea curry!
 If you’re not already, I would really appreciate it if you could please subscribe to my YouTube , and don’t forget to press the bell button so you’re notified when all of my new video recipes go live!
 Let’s get cooking!

 Simple ingredients: The stars of this aloo matar recipe are potatoes and peas, but these two really go a long way to make a mighty delicious mixture!
 Potatoes and peas are cheap and easily accessible ingredients, and combined with a couple of spices, they really shine to make a memorable dish that you’ll want to make again and again!